Written by Mitsuko Takahashi

 The Beginnings of Kaleidoscope Mukashi-Kan

 Miti Araki started her own kaleidoscope shop in Tokyo's Azabu-Juban area in 1994 with less than one hundred items made by American artists.
-It was the first and only one kaleidoscope specialty shop in Japan and it still is.
+It was the first kaleidoscope specialty shop in Japan.

 In the first year after the opening, the shop had few customers and those who visited her were mostly wealthy gentlemen who could appreciate the luxury of owning kaleidoscopes.
 Gradually, the fans of kaleidoscopes increased.
 The shop was introduced in the media and people started to come early in the morning waiting in line for the shop to open.